 Absolutely!
 We highly encourage you to invite your family to take a summer trip to Denver.
-Additionally, we have designed a Parents’ Weekend (June 23rd-25th) in which you will have extended free time, less work hours, and a program intended to welcome parents and expose them to the SLP.
-There are a limited number of rooms set aside for Parent's weekend at the Sheraton Denver Downtown hotel for a reduced rate.
-Families may call the hotel and request rooms from the "Campus Outreach Room Block."
+Additionally, we have designed a Parents’ Weekend (June 15th-17th) in which you will have extended free time, less work hours, and a program intended to welcome parents and expose them to the SLP.
+We will provide a list of nearby hotels in case you want to book your lodging early.

 Who is the SLP sponsored by?

 Campus Outreach St. Louis is an interdenominational college ministry.
 The Campus Outreach staff are under the authority and supervision of The Journey Church in St. Louis, MO.